dell/csm-docs/content/docs/authorization/configuration/powerflex/_index.md

     **Operator**

-    Refer to step 4 in the [Install Driver](../../../csidriver/installation/operator/powerflex/#install-driver) section to edit the parameters in the Custom Resource to enable CSM Authorization.
+    Refer to the [Install Driver](../../../deployment/csmoperator/drivers/powerflex/#install-driver) section to edit the parameters in the Custom Resource to enable CSM Authorization.

     Under `modules`, enable the module named `authorization`: